leafo/pgmoon/README.md

 pg:setup_hstore()
 ```

-Use `encode_hstore` to encode a Lua table into hstore syntax when updating and
+Use `encode_hstore` to encode a Lua table into hstore syntax suitable for
-inserting:
+interpolating into a query.

+> Note: The result of `encode_hstore` is a valid Postgres SQL fragment, it is
+> not necessary to call escape_literal on it.
+It can safely be inserted
+> directly into the query

 ```lua
 local encode_hstore = require("pgmoon.hstore").encode_hstore